4 Things Every Expert Gets Wrong When Making Bone Broth

 Acid is typically added at the beginning with the water.
 Perhaps these armchair quarterbacks even recommend letting the bones sit with the acid in cold water for 30-60 minutes before turning on the heat.

-Read the definitive list of bone broth brands you can trust in 2023.
+Read the definitive list of bone broth brands you can trust.

 The thought is that acid helps draw out nutrients from the bones even before you start simmering the bone broth.